lahiardhan/portfolio-2/README.md

 # Hi Everyone!
-I'm Lahia Ardhan this is my personal portfolio website!
+This is my personal portfolio website!

+This is my secondary/alternative personal portfolio website while my primary portfolio website is still a work in progress.